FTRG: Who We Are

 I hold a double Master's degree in Psychology, I majored in Clinical Psychology at S.N.D.T.
 University in Mumbai and Social Psychology at the University of Northern Iowa.
 Over the years, I have held various research positions at public and private universities/hospitals and am very excited to be a part of the FTRG team.

-I received my Bachelor of Arts in Psychology from Niagara University in 2020 and am about to graduate with my Master's Degree in Forensic Psychology from John Jay College of Criminal Justice.
+I received a BA in Psychology from Niagara University and an MA in Forensic Psychology from John Jay College of Criminal Justice.
+I am currently pursuing an LMHC at the NYU Steinhardt School of Culture, Education, and Human Development.
 Over the years I have held various research lab and clinical positions and discovered that my research interests lay in intergenerational trauma and how it can affect certain individuals within families.
 I am very excited to be with this lab and support the team in what they do!

 I recently re-joined FTRG after being on the team as a JRS from 2018-2021.
 I aid in the data management process for a wide range of FTRG projects.
 I earned my BS in Psychology with a minor in Childhood Studies from Christopher Newport University in 2016, and was previously a research assistant at the Johns Hopkins Laboratory for Child Development and at Penn State for a project exploring the development of self-regulation dynamics .
 I'm currently pursuing a PhD in Cognitive Psychology at Rutgers University under Dr. Jenny Wang, where I study babies' understanding of number and children's gender biases in mathematical contexts.
 I'm excited to continue my work at FTRG and support the team's research goals!